William Z. Foster: The Steel Strike of 1919

-The National Committee's organizing efforts had produced mixed results: while it enrolled around 350,000 steelworkers during the course of the strike, its greatest strength was among immigrant workers.
-Higher skilled native born workers gave the strike only lukewarm support, while black steelworkers gave it almost none at all in the Pittsburgh area and less than enthusiastic support elsewhere.
+The National Committee's organizing efforts had produced mixed results.
+It enrolled around 350,000 steelworkers during the course of the strike, finding the most success with immigrant workers.
+Higher-skilled, native-born workers gave the strike only lukewarm support.
+Black steelworkers gave it almost none in the Pittsburgh area and less-than-enthusiastic support elsewhere.

-The authorities attacked with their customary violence: within ten days fourteen people had been killed, all of them strikers or strike sympathizers.
-Vigilantes expelled Foster from Johnstown, Pennsylvania, at gunpoint.
-Foster himself became the focus of a Congressional inquiry that was originally initiated to study the causes of the strike.
-In the meantime authorities barred strikers from meeting.
+Authorities in Allegheny County, Pennsylvania, responded to the strike by instituting a ban on public assemblies of three or more people, deputizing 5,000 vigilantes to enforce it.
+Violence ensued, and within 10 days, 14 people had been killed, all of them strikers or strike sympathizers.
+Throughout the strike, vigilantes clashed with strikers in the affected regions.
+At one point, a group of 40 expelled Foster from Johnstown, Pennsylvania, at gunpoint.
+Foster was also subpoenaed as part of an inquiry initiated by the United States Senate Committee on Education and Labor to study the causes of the strike.
+He was interrogated about his radical background and his pamphlet Syndicalism, and the report produced by the committee concluded that organized labor "must keep men who entertain and formulate un-American doctrines out of its ranks".

 Foster spent most of his time raising money and organizing material assistance for strikers and their families.
-In the meantime General Leonard Wood imposed martial law in Gary while authorities in Pennsylvania broke up strike meetings wherever they could be found.
-By November, as funds were running low, the strike was losing steam.
-Foster and the other members of the committee voted to end it in January, 1920.
-Foster resigned from the committee in order to allow it to continue its work "with a clean slate".
+In the meantime, General Leonard Wood imposed martial law in Gary while authorities in Pennsylvania harassed strikers in the streets and broke up strike meetings wherever they could be found.
+By November, the strike was losing steam.
+While organizers tried to keep it going through December, it ended on January 8, 1920.
+Foster resigned from the National Committee in order to allow it to continue its work "with a clean slate".